Havasupai Tribe v. the Arizona Board of Regents: Effects on medical research

 Havasupai Tribe v.
 Arizona Board of Regents has affected various areas of research, from social psychology to medical research and the interactions of law and medicine.
 One of the most important effects of this case was the precedent set in the topic of genetic research.
 Although the Havasupai tribe was offered monetary compensation and the return of the blood samples, it was never officially decided in court.
-As a result of this, Havasupai led to no formal legal precedents pertaining to the secondary use of medical samples or informed consent procedures.
+Consequently, Havasupai set no legal precedent pertaining to the secondary use of medical samples or informed consent procedures.
 However, there were many informal precedents set through this case.
 One of the most prevalent changes was the further development of long-term distrust of medical researchers in the Native American population.

 This distrust of medical researchers and practitioners throughout the Native American population, more specifically the Havasupai, has led to the unwillingness of many minority groups to participate in medical research.
 Since the Havasupai case, many tribes have even prohibited participation in medical research in order to protect themselves and their cultural beliefs and values.
 Widespread American Indian establishment of tribal health research and institutional review boards means formal committees will now oversee medical research within these communities.
 This could cause problems if it results in further delays in medical research within the native population, which is already decades behind white and westernized medical research.
 Because of this, it is important that the relationship between medical researchers and indigenous populations is mended in the near future.